Sage/streamline-flamegraph/lib/fold.md

 ## API

-* `fgf.fold(_, options)`
+* folded = `fgf.fold(_, input, options)`
-  Folds recorded data.
-The options are the following:
+ reads recorded stack trace information, condenses equal stack traces and sorts the stack traces by file name and code line The file names will be normalised as relative names with respect to the source root directory and will have slashes, no backslashes as path separators

-  `input`: the recorded data, as a reader or a filename.
+input: the input stream (a text stream)
-  `output`: the output for the folded data, as a writer or a filename.
+options: exclude: pattern for excluding file names (when file name is tested, it is not yet normalized)
-  `nameattr`: optional file name where `fold` will write the function name map.
+         excludeInv: do not generate inverse stack frames
 * cvt = `fgf.converter(_, reader, options)`
   Folds recorded data coming from `reader`.
   Returns a function which can called as `cvt(_, full)` to obtain the SVG readers.